SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 Reconciled with the worktree on 2026-08-31.

 - [~] The bounded container reader, still-image path, sequence parser, AV1 decoder, color pipeline, presentation pipeline, and broad AV1 test suite exist locally.
-- [~] The inter-frame decoder has verified checkpoints through local warped prediction.
-Global motion exists locally but remains open until its ordered checkpoint below is completed.
+- [~] The inter-frame decoder has verified checkpoints through non-translational global prediction.
+Inter deblocking decisions and reference/mode deltas remain open as the next ordered checkpoint.
 - [~] Loop filtering, CDEF, super-resolution, restoration, film grain, layered presentation, alpha composition, and color conversion exist locally.
 Shared-source cleanup changed the current tree, so final production-path verification is open.
 - [~] AV1 writer primitives, forward transforms, symbol encoding, and tile-writing source exist locally, but they are not connected to the public encoder.
 - [ ] The public AV1 encoder is not implemented.
 HeifEncoderCore.Encode throws NotSupportedException when AV1 is selected.